English for Legal Purposes

 - Tuition: $2,000.
 Tuition will be withdrawn from your Vanderbilt student account

 Academic English for LL.M. students is a series of courses for students admitted into the Vanderbilt University Law School LL.M.
 Program.
 Courses are designed to assist students who have a first language other than English in their careers by increasing proficiency and confidence in various types of written legal discourse.
 Among other activities, students summarize articles, discuss current legal events, and practice the generally accepted conventions of written legal analysis in the United States.
+A Certificate of Completion from the English Language Center is available upon completion of English for Legal Purposes Summer Intensive Program, Academic Writing for LL.Ms, and Academic Speaking for LL.Ms.

 - Fall semester only: Academic Writing for LL.M. students is offered exclusively to Vanderbilt University Law School students enrolled in the Master of Laws program.
 The course focuses on the structures and conventions of academic writing in general and legal writing in particular.
 Course activities support LL.M. students’ work in their required Legal Research and Writing course and emphasize correct, concise, complete and clear written discourse.